typescript-cheatsheets/react/MIGRATING.md

 </b>
 </summary>

-- webpack loader: `awesome-typescript-loader` vs `ts-loader`? (there is some disagreement in community about this)
+- webpack loader: `awesome-typescript-loader` vs `ts-loader`? (there is some disagreement in community about this - but read [awesome's point of view](https://github.com/s-panferov/awesome-typescript-loader#differences-between-ts-loader))
 - Webpack config:

 ```